Fatal accident suspect yet to be questioned

-The suspect in the fatal accident in Korotari, Labasa on Sunday has not been questioned by police as yet.
+The suspect in the fatal motor vehicle accident in Korotari, Labasa on Sunday is yet to be questioned by police.

-Police spokesperson Ana Naisoro confirms, that the man has been released from the hospital, however, officers in Labasa are yet to take him in.
+Police spokesperson Ana Naisoro says the suspect is yet to be medically cleared for questioning.

-The man is alleged to have run over his passenger following an accident along Nasikasika Cane Access Road.
+The suspect was admitted to Labasa Hospital on the night of the accident after allegedly sustaining injuries.

 Article continues after advertisement